Mission-KI/LP-EDPS/scripts/README.md

 Locally you can e.g. use `VERSION=0.0.0`.

-This first runs the script to build the wheel:

-`VERSION=... ./build_wheel.sh`

 ## Run Docker containers

 Before running Docker Compose you need to copy the file `env.template` to `.env` in directory `docker/jobapi` and adjust it if needed.
 For configuration see [Docker README](../docker/README.md).